vtraag/leidenalg/doc/source/intro.rst

 Introduction
 ============

-This package facilitates community detection of networks and builds on the package :mod:`igraph`, referred to as ``ig`` throughout this documentation.
-Although the options in this community detection package are extensive, most people are presumably simply interested in detecting communities with a robust method that works well.
+The :mod:`leidenalg` package facilitates community detection of networks and builds on the package :mod:`igraph`.
+We abbreviate the :mod:`leidenalg` package as ``la`` and the ``igraph`` package as ``ig`` in all ``Python`` code throughout this documentation.
+Although the options in the :mod:`leidenalg` community detection package are extensive, most people are presumably simply interested in detecting communities with a robust method that works well.
 This introduction explains how to do that.

 For those without patience (and some prior experience), if you simply want to detect communities given a graph ``G`` using modularity, you simply use